Before you get started: Understanding taxes as a self-employed Canadian.

 Whether you choose to get professional help or go it alone, there are two basic steps to getting your taxes done: entering all of your information into the tax software or paper forms, and submitting your completed return to CRA by the deadline.

-Here’s where freelancers get a bit of a break: if you are reporting freelance income on a T2125 as part of your tax return, your return is due on June 15th — instead of the “regular” date of April 30th for people without self-employment income.
+Here’s where self-employed individuals get a bit of a break: if you are reporting self-employment income on a T2125 as part of your tax return, your return is due on June 15th — instead of the “regular” date of April 30th for people without self-employment income.
 This applies to you even if you also have T4 (employment) income — and it applies to your spouse or common-law partner’s tax return, too, even if they’re not reporting any self-employment income.

-However, any taxes you owe are still due by April 30th, meaning that for many freelancers, you’ll probably still want to prepare and file your taxes by the April 30th deadline.
+However, any taxes you owe are still due by April 30th, meaning that for many self-employed individuals, you’ll probably still want to prepare and file your taxes by the April 30th deadline.

 If you don’t file your tax return by the due date, the CRA will assess a late-filing penalty.
 It’s calculated as five percent of your tax bill, plus interest.
 Note: this means that if you don’t owe anything, you won’t be charged a penalty.